 Breast cancer support services

-The HonorHealth Virginia G. Piper Cancer Care Network offers several support services that can help you, your family and caregivers before, during and after treatment.
+The HonorHealth Virginia G. Piper Cancer Care Network offers many support services that can help you, your family and caregivers before, during and after treatment.
 Professionals can help you navigate through the medical decisions you'll face.
-Social work team members can help you with a variety of psychological and social issues associated with your cancer treatment and recovery.
+Social workers can help you with a variety of psychological and social issues associated with your cancer treatment and recovery.

 At HonorHealth support groups for breast cancer patients, you can talk to other patients about their experiences, meet with patients with a similar cancer, and learn strategies for staying strong through the process.